Sarah Everard: Commissioner Philip Allott resigns

 Mr Allott has faced waves of criticism since he told BBC Radio York that women should be more "streetwise" during an interview about Ms Everard's murder.

+He had resisted multiple calls to stand down, which were repeated by members of the panel at the meeting prior to the no-confidence vote.

-In an open letter, he said he had spent the past two weeks trying "to rebuild trust and confidence in my work as commissioner".
+In an open letter issued hours later, he said he had spent the past two weeks trying "to rebuild trust and confidence in my work as commissioner".

+Announcing his resignation, he wrote: "Following this morning's meeting of the Police and Crime Panel it seems clear to me that the task will be exceptionally difficult, if it is possible at all.

+"It would take a long time and a lot of resources of my office and the many groups who do excellent work supporting victims."

 He said he apologised "unreservedly" for his remarks, which did not reflect his views.